crosslibs/gce-pusher/README.md

 ### Step 3: Create a GCE instance with appropriate metadata added for startup and shutdown scripts

 GCE instance looks for the following metadata on the instances `pubsub-topic` and `cloudfn-endpoint`.
-Also if optionally `uri_path` is specified, then it will be used to set the `uri_path` in the Cloud Function query parameter.
+Also if optionally `uri-path` is specified, then it will be used to set the `uri-path` in the Cloud Function query parameter.

 The script to subscribe to the Cloud Pub/Sub topic will be part of  `startup-script-url`.
 The script to unsubscribe to the Cloud Pub/Sub topic will be part of `shutdown-script-url`.